raghubetina/syllabus-chapters/README.md

         - Build a more fleshed out Minimum Viable Product (MVP) of an idea that I assign.
  - _Spring 2020: There is no midterm exam or attendance grade this quarter._

-Most assessments will be automatic and instant — you will have a command that you can run that will check whether the app that you're working on works correctly or not and report back a grade.
+Most assessments will be automatic and instant — you will have a command that you can run that will check whether the app that you're working on works correctly or not, and it will report back a grade.
 You can run it as often as you like.

-Since most assessments are objective and binary (it works or it doesn't work), there is no curve.
-Potentially, everyone could get an A; or, everyone could get a D. Either you make your app work the way it's supposed to or you don't; it doesn't matter whether everyone else does too.
+Since most assessments are objective and binary (it works or it doesn't work), _there is no curve_.
+Potentially, everyone could get an A; or, everyone could get a D. Either you make each project work the way it's supposed to, or you don't; and by the end you can ship an app; or you can't.

 So don't worry if someone seems like others came in with more experience; don't compare yourself to anyone else; only compare yourself to yourself from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.